PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 3
 ```

 Note that `myfilter` was written in Python for demonstration purposes here.
-The filter in the above would be best written using `awk`.
+In practice it would probably be best done in using `awk`.

+The example above is quite simple.
+One can also create pipelines where a stage corresponds to is one or more batch jobs submitted to the Slurm scheduler.